klebgenomics/Kaptive/docs/FAQs.md

 Kpative 3 uses a gene wise search to select the best matching locus, whereas Kaptive 2 uses a full length locus search.
-While the full length locus search was highly accurate for macthing loci found in one or a small number of pieces in the query assembly, it was prone to errors when typing more fragmented loci (although these were generally marked with `Low` and `None` confidence and recommended to be excluded).
+While the full length locus search was highly accurate for matching loci found in one or a small number of pieces in the query assembly, it was prone to errors when typing more fragmented loci (although these were generally marked with `Low` and `None` confidence and recommended to be excluded).
 The